 Our experienced team handles complex restructuring, bankruptcy, insolvency and creditors’ rights matters, regularly working to improve our clients’ financial and collateral positions.

-Our team provides such advice in a responsive and effective manner for all types of insolvency and restructuring matters, including debt collection, privately appointed receiverships and court appointed receiverships to proceedings under the Bankruptcy and Insolvency (BIA) and Companies’ Creditors Arrangement (CCAA) Acts.
+We advise on all types of insolvency and restructuring matters, including debt collection, privately appointed receiverships and court appointed receiverships to proceedings under the Bankruptcy and Insolvency (BIA) and Companies’ Creditors Arrangement (CCAA) Acts.

-To avoid their bankruptcy, we often assist and advise debtors (including corporations, partnerships and individuals) regarding their “restructuring” or “reorganization” options under the proposal provisions of the BIA and the CCAA and other applicable statutes of Ontario and Canada.
+To avoid bankruptcy, we often assist and advise debtors (including corporations, partnerships and individuals) regarding their “restructuring” or “reorganization” options under the proposal provisions of the BIA and the CCAA and other applicable statutes of Ontario and Canada.
 We have also acted for Proposal Trustees, Receivers and Monitors under various applicable Provincial and Federal legislation.
 In particular, we have advised the following:

 We regularly act for banks, other financial institutions and creditors in the collection of debts and enforcement of security.
 In particular, we are often engaged to realize on assets under debt instruments and through the use of the following legislation: